 2 – Peugeot

 Peugeot was created in 1810, but the company started to produce cars only in 1891.
-Like I mentioned in the Renault section’s, Peugeot belongs to the same constructor group with Citroën named PSA since 1965.
+Like I mentioned in the Renault section, Peugeot belongs to the same constructor group as Citroën named PSA since 1965.
 Citroën joined the group in 1976.
 Peugeot uses a Lion as an emblem and besides producing cars, the company produces moppets and bikes.
 In terms of sales, Peugeot has four models in the top 10 in France.
 The model 208 is the number one of this top 10 (Second is the Renault Clio) come in the fourth position, the model 3008 and at the seven and eight positions are the models 2008 and 308.
 It is the second car brand after Renault in terms of sales and got 32% of market shares (With Citroën).

 3 – Citroën (and DS)